zaesa/DataTrain-2022-OT-ST-WS-06/README.md

 ### 3.3 Commits

 A _commit_ is a change you have made to the repository.
 It can consist of a single line that you changed, or a large number of changes across multiple lines and files.
+Each commit has a unique 40 character string to identify it.

 To create a commit, you must first make changes.
 In your empty repository, you can create a file called `README.md`.
 This is a special file that we will look at when we start working with GitHub.